paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 2. Turn on the RME ADI-2 PRO FS <br>
 3. Turn on and load a tape into the Tascam 122 mk II <br>
-4. Open the Wavelab program. <br>
+4. Open the Wavelab program.

      You may need to select New Project if presented with a start-up window.

      <p align="center">
        <img width="300" src="images/Wavelab-StartUpMenu.JPG">